KamilMr/tech-blog/src/content/about.md

 ---
-title: About Me
+title: Hi There & Welcome to My Corner of the Web!
 ---

-Welcome to my website!
-I'm Kamil, a React and Node.js developer and mentor.
+I'm Kamil Mrówka, a full stack developer and mentor, dedicated to crafting exceptional digital experiences with React and Node.js.
+My approach involves embracing intuition, conducting thorough research, and leveraging modern technologies to build outstanding products.
+I have appreciation for clean code, elegant design, and the principles of continuous learning and growth in software development.

-This blog serves as a place where I share my learning journey, technical thoughts, and notes about Node.js, React, Backend Development, and my new interest, DevOps.
+Feel free to explore my coding endeavors on [GitHub](https://github.com/kamilmr) or connect with me on [Twitter/X](https://x.com/kamil_mrowka).